AdobeDocs/campaign-standard.it-IT/help/designing/using/using-reusable-content.md

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

 >[!NOTE]
 >La visualizzazione [](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) mobile non è disponibile nei frammenti.
-Se desiderate modificare la visualizzazione di un'e-mail mobile, fatela prima di salvare il contenuto come un frammento.
+Se desiderate modificare la visualizzazione di un&#39;e-mail mobile, fatela prima di salvare il contenuto come un frammento.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.